-It might also be necessary to AC terminate the ADC end of the clock line with a series RC to ground such that the resistor value equals the characteristic impedance of the clock line and the capacitor value is where t{PR} is again the propagation rate down the clock line, L is the length of the line in inches and Z{O} is the characteristic impedance of the clock line.
-A.C. termination should be near the ADC clock pin but beyond that pin as seen from the clock source.
+The clock line should be terminated at its source in the characteristic impedance of that line.
+It is highly desirable that the the source driving the ADC CLK pin only drive that pin.
+However, if that source is used to drive other things, each driven pin should be a.c. terminated with a series RC to ground, as shown in Figure 4, such that the resistor value is equal to the characteristic impedance of the clock line and the capacitor value is where t{PR} is the signal propagation rate down the clock line, "L" is the line length and Z{O} is the characteristic impedance of the clock line.
+This termination should be as close as possible to the ADC clock pin but beyond it as seen from the clock source.
+Typical t{PD} is about 150 ps/inch (60 ps/cm) on FR-4 board material.
+The units of "L" and t{PD} should be the same (inches or centimeters).